 Last but not least, the specialised EUROWA Team packages are available to individuals who qualify to be considered as part of an international mobilisation (SPECIALIST, SECTION HEAD, MANAGER).
 These packages provide additional training directed towards the four functions that are considered for such a mobilisation: Module Team Leader, Module Technical Director, Module Team Member and the Module Duty Manager.

 In function of the future use of this material, a database has been developed by Sea Alarm that allows for documentation of modular training materials, designing of courses with those materials, assignment of qualifications for course completion, and central registration of individuals who have successfully qualified.
 In this way, quality control is guaranteed and a EUROWA qualification granted to an individual is only valid when the qualification has been registered in this database.

-The EUROWA project organisations aim to provide these courses to interested persons in Europe after the end of the EUROWA project.
+The EUROWA project organisations aim to provide these courses to interested persons in Europe.
 Further details will be published on this site.